|2018||Lynette M. Sholl|

 Brigham & Women's Hospital and the United States and Canadian Academy of Pathology

 The Ramzi S. Cotran Young Investigator Award was established by the USCAP Board of Directors to recognize a body of investigative work which has contributed significantly to the diagnosis and understanding of human disease.
-This award is restricted to USCAP members who are under the age of 45 (born in 1972 or later) and in good standing with USCAP for at least one year prior to receiving the award.
+This award is restricted to USCAP members who are under the age of 45 and in good standing with USCAP for at least one year prior to receiving the award.

 This important award is named after Dr. Ramzi S. Cotran, Past-President of USCAP, outstanding pathologist, person, and mentor.